C Line (Los Angeles Metro): History

 The C Line was built with the construction of the I-105 freeway.

-In 1972, Caltrans signed a consent decree to allow construction of the fiercely opposed Century Freeway (Interstate 105), which included provisions for a transit corridor in the freeway's median as a way to help communities impacted by the new freeway.
+In 1972, a lawsuit was filed against Caltrans over the construction of Interstate 105, and a preliminary injunction issued by the judge halted construction on the freeway until the project complied with the National Environmental Policy Act of 1969 and the California Environmental Quality Act of 1970.
+In 1979, Caltrans signed a consent decree to allow construction of the fiercely opposed Century Freeway (Interstate 105), which included provisions for a transit corridor in the freeway's median as a way to help communities impacted by the new freeway.

 Construction began in 1987 on the corridor as a light rail line, envisioned as a connection with the bedroom communities in the Gateway Cities along the Century Freeway with the then-burgeoning aerospace center in El Segundo.
 The section in El Segundo would be fully elevated and follow the route of the Harbor Subdivision.

 From the beginning of the project, several compromises were made.
 Because Caltrans dropped a plan for the freeway to cross through Norwalk to Interstate 5, the line was denied a connection to the then-new Metrolink station.
 Additionally, although planners planned to add a spur to LAX, they did not include it in the initial project over fears that commuters would not use the line if they had to go through the airport on the way to work.
-The proposed extension to LAX was further complicated by concerns from the Federal Aviation Administration that the overhead lines of the rail line would interfere with the landing paths of airplanes.
+The proposed extension to LAX's Lot C was further complicated by concerns from the Federal Aviation Administration that the overhead lines of the rail line would interfere with the landing paths of airplanes.
 Amid ambivalence at LAX and L.A.
 City Hall, the plans to extend the line to the airport were shelved.